Vyral/anne-stewart-blog/_posts/2017-10-27-is-it-possible-to-sell-a-stigmatized-property.md

 So, what do you do when a house has a dark past? **How can you handle listing a property that may be stigmatized due to past events?** I’d like to now move on to tell you about my own experience with this situation.

 Sadly, a past tenant in a rental property of mine passed as a result of suicide.
-After myself and everyone involved had a chance to process the events, we ultimately decided to sell the property.
+After I and everyone else involved had a chance to process the events, we ultimately decided to sell the property.

 {% include pullquote.html %}